int128/wait-for-deployment-action/README.md

             ${{ steps.deployments.outputs.summary }}
 ```

-### Example: Wait for the deployments
+### Example: wait for the deployments

-To wait until the all deployments are completed,
+To wait until all deployments are completed,

 ```yaml
 name: wait-for-deployment-completed